mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 - **Design quality:** Design continues to be the main driving aspect that guides a decision towards a given component library.
   A growing number of developers are moving away from MUI because of Material Design being the default design direction, and that’s a huge warning sign for us to explore other roads.
 - **Breaking changes:** The need for fewer breaking changes does highlight one very positive point: numerous applications depend on MUI as their component library of choice.
-  To continue supporting your products, we'll definitely look for ways to minimize the number of breaking changes in future updates.
+  To continue supporting your products, we'll look for ways to minimize the number of breaking changes in future updates.
   We’ll also continue exploring automation tools to ease the pain of any breaking changes that do come up.
 - **Commercial vs.
   MIT balance:** MUI will always be an OSS project first and foremost, but we are getting a lot of positive feedback from our paid products and support services, which tells us that we're heading in the right direction.